Here’s a weird question: Would earphones tie up in space?

 Talk about pulling the plug on wires, quite literally.

-Contrary to popular belief, Bluetooth wireless earphones today can provide the same, if not better, sound quality as compared to its wired counterpart.
+Contrary to popular belief, BT wireless earphones today can provide the same, if not better, sound quality as compared to its wired counterpart.

 The difference in question may often be too miniscule to matter.
 Add to it the increased usability and convenience in going wireless, the obvious choice is staring us all in the face.